qml.math

 purity(state, indices[, check_state, c_dtype])

-Computes the purity from a state vector or density matrix.
+Computes the purity of a density matrix.

-reduced_dm(state, indices[, check_state, …])
+reduce_dm(density_matrix, indices[, ...])

 relative_entropy(state0, state1[, base, ...])